Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Results

 \subsection{Trait Targets and Definitions}

-To capture the nuanced ways in which patients perceive their physicians, we focused on extracting ten key subjective characteristics from online reviews.
-These characteristics fall into two conceptually distinct categories: the well-established Big Five personality dimensions from psychology, and five healthcare-specific subjective judgment traits developed for this domain.
-Together, these traits represent a broad and clinically meaningful spectrum of interpersonal, emotional, and professional qualities that patients routinely reference when evaluating their providers.
+We extract ten subjective characteristics from online patient reviews.
+These fall into two categories: five Big-Five-style interpersonal traits adapted from personality psychology, and five healthcare-specific patient-oriented subjective judgment traits.
+We do not measure physician personality directly; we extract patient-perceived analogues from review narratives and call them patient-perceived traits throughout.

-The first category consists of the Big Five personality traits: openness, conscientiousness, extraversion, agreeableness, and neuroticism.
-These five dimensions have been extensively validated in the psychological literature as stable personality constructs~\cite{widiger2019five} and have been increasingly applied in healthcare to explain variations in communication style, empathy, and patient trust~\cite{madanay2025physician}.
-In this study, openness reflects a physician's intellectual curiosity, receptiveness to novel approaches, and ability to engage creatively in problem-solving.
-Conscientiousness captures organization, reliability, and adherence to plans—qualities that patients often associate with attentiveness and safety in care.
-Extraversion encompasses sociability, assertiveness, and enthusiasm, which may influence a patient's experience of warmth and engagement during clinical encounters.
-Agreeableness denotes cooperativeness, empathy, and emotional sensitivity—factors that are commonly cited in perceptions of kindness, compassion, and respectful communication.
-Finally, neuroticism, which reflects emotional instability or a tendency toward stress reactivity, may negatively impact how patients perceive a physician's composure, confidence, or clarity under pressure.
+The first category consists of five Big-Five-style interpersonal traits: openness, conscientiousness, extraversion, agreeableness, and emotional stability (the reverse-keyed Big Five ``neuroticism'').
+The original Big Five traits are stable personality constructs in self-report data~\cite{widiger2019five}, and have been applied in healthcare to characterize physician interpersonal style and patient experience~\cite{morishita2025association}.
+Our patient-perceived versions of these five traits are defined as follows.
+Openness reflects a physician's intellectual curiosity, receptiveness to new approaches, and creative problem-solving.
+Conscientiousness captures organization, reliability, and adherence to plans; patients often associate these with attentiveness and safety in care.
+Extraversion encompasses sociability, assertiveness, and enthusiasm, which can shape a patient's experience of warmth and engagement during clinical encounters.
+Agreeableness denotes cooperativeness, empathy, and emotional sensitivity; patients cite these in perceptions of kindness, compassion, and respectful communication.
+Emotional stability (the reverse-keyed Big Five neuroticism) captures composure under pressure, which patients associate with confidence and clarity.
+Lower scores reflect perceptions of stress reactivity or emotional instability.